Neelaksh-Singh/zaap_foo/README.md

 This project aims to create the necessary infrastructural backend to handle multiple orders and transactions.
 It also has the facility for providing the business team with real time analytics capabilities.

-Kakfa streaming pipeline is used for managing and working with multiple data streams, and is used for handling real-time orders and transaction.
+Kafa streaming pipeline is used for managing and working with multiple data streams, and is used for handling real-time orders and transaction.
 </details>